 - Increased energy

-This does sound like a supplement that would be useful for people with ADHD-like symptoms.
+On the face of things, ADDTabz does sound like a supplement that would be useful for people with ADHD-like symptoms.
 If you struggle with concentrating in class or at work, then natural nootropics can be a massive help.
 They can increase your mental stamina, sharpen your focus, and allow you to follow a lecture properly.

 But does ADDTabz really do these things?
 What can it do?
 Is ADDTabz safe?
 What kind of side effects should you be worried about?
 We answer all of these questions in our detailed ADDTabz review below.